dominikk12/dominikk12/README.md

-- 👋 Hi, I’m @dominikk12
+- 👋 Hi, I’m @dominikk12.
-- 👀 I’m interested in football,basketball, hockey
+- 👀 I’m interested in football,basketball, hockey.
 - 🌱 I’m currently studying on Technical university
      I am already have bachelo degree from Informatics.
 - 💞️ I’m looking to collaborate on some up-for-grabs issues.